 Adult Mental Health

 The Guidance Center offers a variety of services to adults aged 18 and over.
-Our highly trained, caring team of therapists and case managers are available to help with your behavioral health needs.
+Our highly trained, caring team of therapists and care managers are available to help with your behavioral health needs.
 As an enrolled member, you have the opportunity to work with your team to develop a tailored plan to set and achieve your behavioral health goals.
 Some of the goals that might be on a plan include counseling to improve mood, change behavior, and improve relationships with others.
 Case management to help with skills training and coordination of services might also be included.
 This is all measured based on where you start and where you would like to end up.
 These plans are updated every year or more frequently if necessary, as goals are met and needs change.

 General Mental Health